 Kenny Sia's blog here.
 What!?
 You don't know who is Kenny Sia?!
-This well-written post with a clear message is definitely worth a read, especially for students who got their STPM results two days ago and are now applying for IPTA placements and also candidates who will get their SPM 2011 results on March 21, 2012 (Wednesday) - here's how to check STPM and SPM results online and using SMS.
+This well-written post with a clear message is definitely worth a read, especially for students who got their STPM results two days ago and are now applying for IPTA placements and also candidates who will get their SPM 2013 results on March 19 or 20, 2014 (to be confirmed) - here's how to check STPM and SPM results online and using SMS.
 Links to relevant posts were added.

 Written by Kenny Sia